 2.6 No application made by the Customer shall be deemed to be accepted by HSI until an acknowledgement (written or otherwise) is issued by HSI or (if earlier) HSI supplies the Services to the Customer at which time the Contract shall be formed.

-2.7 The Customer must ensure that it completes the Order accurately and PIO shall not be liable in any way for any failing of the Customer in this regard.
+2.7 The Customer must ensure that they complete the Order accurately.
+The PIO shall not be liable in any way for any failing of the Customer in this regard.

 3. Services

-3.1 PIO agrees to supply, and the Customer agrees to purchase the Services for the Price subject to these Conditions.
+3.1 The PIO agrees to supply, and the Customer agrees to purchase the Services for the Price subject to these Conditions.

 3.2 All examples, illustrations, descriptive matter or advertising issued by HSI/PIO or contained in HSI’s catalogues or brochures or website are issued or published for the sole purpose of giving an approximate idea of the Services.
 They will not form part of the Contract.